 PIM does not currently engage in written referral agreements but may do so in accordance with PIM policies, provided appropriate disclosures and regulatory requirements are met.
-PIM previously entered into a written referral agreement with an unaffiliated entity, for which cash payments continue to be made.
-Cash fees paid to the entity are based solely on a percentage of revenues collected.
+PIM previously entered into a written referral agreement with an unaffiliated entity, but no cash payments are currently made in connection with this agreement.
+Cash fees paid to the entity were based solely on a percentage of revenues collected.
 There is no additional fee to clients as a result of referral arrangements.